Matheeule.de/ Help/ Grade 1/Arithmetic

 Then add the rest of the second number.

-The filled-in example next to it shows the two steps.
+The filled-in example below shows the two steps.

 Example